How can we livestream worship legally? (Updated 2025)

 1. The Piano Accompaniments of Public Domain Hymns from Discipleship Ministries are released for livestreaming during the national emergency.

-2. ALL hymns, anthems, other musical works (texts and tunes) and all ritual published PRIOR TO 1929 is now in the public domain (as of January 1, 2024).
+2. ALL hymns, anthems, other musical works (texts and tunes) and all ritual published prior to January 1, 1930 are now in the public domain (as of January 1, 2025).
 You can use or adapt any of these (texts or tunes) and then stream them.
 Learn more about how to identify public domain hymns.

 3. The entirety of the 1979 Book of Common Prayer of The Episcopal Church is in the public domain.
 You can use or adapt any part of it at any time.